hobinjk/gateway-prometheus-translator/README.md

 This means the JWT you provided is invalid and the gateway is refusing to acknowledge it.
 Try the create new local token process again and make sure you're pasting the entire giant string.

+## Permanent Installation

+To make the Translator run as a service which starts up every time your Pi reboots, edit the file `translator.js` with your URL and token then run the `./install.sh` script.